ericsson-iap/python-sample-app/README.md

 from within your project directory `eric-oss-hello-world-python-app-<VERSION>`.

-**Note:** By default, App code uses mTLS communication with the platform and logging host.
+**Note:** The App code present in the SDK portal ZIP package uses mTLS for communication with the platform.

 ```bash
 mkdir -p helloworldAppPackage